 William Beakes’ drawer construction is common to late seventeenth and early eighteenth joiner’s work.
 The wood species were similarly used by the majority of Delaware River Valley joiners and cabinetmakers.
 Black walnut was the principle primary wood species used in furniture making in the early eighteenth century, drawer sides were most often of hard pine, and the drawer bottoms are made of riven Atlantic white cedar.
 These two secondary woods were logged in New Jersey, black walnut was primarily logged in Pennsylvania.

-On all the drawers of Beakes’ chest, a flush bottom board is nailed to a rebate in the drawer front and to the bottoms of the sides and back.
+On all the drawers of Beakes’ chests, a flush bottom board is nailed to a rebate in the drawer front and to the bottoms of the sides and back.
 The top of the drawer sides and back are flat and sit flush or slightly below the front.
 There is a chamfer on the rear edge of the back.